shanyuliang/feech/README.md

-Feech stands for "Flutter Extensions Emma Can Help".
+Feech stands for "Flutter Experience Emma Can Help".

 ## Features

-Use the extensions in this collection to simplify your Flutter project development.
+Use the package to simplify your Flutter project development.

 ## Getting started